valyu-network/LLM-Manager/README.md

 # Valyu LLManager - Simplifying MLOps for Self-Hosted LLM Inference 🛠️
 As an LLM application developer, managing infrastructure, permissions and security for the entire LLM stack (embeddings models, vector databases, LLMs, caching, logging, api-endpoints etc.) can get very complex and costly.
 This is even before you start building out your actual application level logic.

-We recognised this when we started building scalable LLM applications.
+We recognised this when we started building scalable LLM applications as part of our internal tooling.
 Deploying complete, maintainable high-performance Large Language Models applications was cumbersome.
 So we built the Valyu LLM Manager 🛠️

 Valyu LLManager reigns in this cost and complexity, easing the strain on your development and operations teams when building applications.
 It is easy- you can create or destroy entire model instances and supporting resources (vector databases, embeddings models etc.), with autoscaling, including scaling to zero.
 It supports any open-source LLM (Mistral, Llama3 etc.), any embeddings models on the `MTEB` keaderboard as well as custom-trained solutions.
 It is AWS centric atm but we are making it agnostic :)